Life Stories of Our Guests at PMC

 Meet Mary who was sitting in the backyard of PMC one morning as the volunteers began to arrive.
 Upon talking to her she indicated that she had come to Akron on the bus from Cincinnati the evening before to get away from a physically abusive male.
 She came to Akron as her father lived here only to discover from the neighbors that her father had died three months prior to coming.
 She was not notified by her family of his death.
 Her emotional self was shattered.
 We were able to get her into the Battered Women’s Shelter that day.

-Meet Tom who is 36.
-Tom became homeless in October/2015 after losing his job and needed to leave his rental as he did not have money to pay his rent.
+Meet Tom who is 36 and became homeless after losing his job and needed to leave his rental as he did not have money to pay his rent.
 He was having an interview the next day after coming to PMC and did get a part time job working in a grocery store however will remain on the streets until he gets his first pay check which was not going to be forthcoming for a few weeks.
 He slept at the Haven of Rest for an entitled five days per month otherwise he is sleeping in doorways and eating at feeding places.
 We were unable to get him immediate transitional housing due to lack of beds for men.
 We did however give him a sleeping bag which he used in his doorways until he could get a boarding room and a pay check.
 He was successful in getting his job for 30 hours a week and had identified a boarding room near to his work as he has no transportation as well.

 Most of our guests do not have the where with all to solve their problems.
 They are victims of their troubled lives, mental illness or ability to come out of their poverty state.
 They come to PMC with dire, complicated needs.
 We try to listen to them and make every attempt to solve their most immediate needs.
 Most of these needs are housing, food, and mental and physical health services.
 We assist in connecting them to the appropriate agency.
 We also try to build a sense of community for them where PMC is a safe place for them to receive both physical and spiritual support to get them through their days.